hypo69/hypo/docs/gemini/out/en/explainer/src/ai/tiny_troupe/TinyTroupe/tinytroupe/story.md

 **Relationships:**

 The `story.py` module relies heavily on the `agent.py`, `environment.py`, `utils.py`, and `openai_utils.py` modules within the `tinytroupe` package.
-This illustrates a strong dependency on other parts of the TinyTroupe project to provide interaction data and utilize the OpenAI API.
+This illuStartes a strong dependency on other parts of the TinyTroupe project to provide interaction data and utilize the OpenAI API.